|Funding Program:||Investment Road and Rail Program

 |Corridor:||Melbourne - Adelaide

-The project will duplicate 68.4 kilometres of the 110 kilometres between Ballarat and Stawell.
+The project will duplicate 68.4km of the 110km between Ballarat and Stawell.
 The project will construct two additional lanes to provide a four lane dual carriageway, upgrade existing bridges and culverts, provide new rest areas and install an Intelligent Transport System (ITS).
 The project is being delivered in the following stages:

 - Ballarat to Beaufort